Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “It is a minidress.”

-Ella had been worried about being late, so inevitably, had ended up being early but there were three other students already there and the course director, he came over and greeted her “Hi Ella, lovely to see you again, we are expecting a few more people shortly, let me introduce you to the others who are already here.”
+Ella had been worried about being late, so inevitably, she had ended up being early, but there were three other students already there, and the course director, he came over and greeted her “Hi Ella, lovely to see you again, we are expecting a few more people shortly, let me introduce you to the others who are already here.”

 “He seems nice, rather high BMI though, he should lose a little weight, blood pressure raised too, but that could be just the slight stress he is feeling at the moment over this event.”

 “Call me Geoff – art college, not school.”
 He smiled back at her.
-“Sorry, my line with everyone today.
-Take a seat, these are. .” he pointed at the others in turn “Eddie, Frieda and Jane.”
+“Sorry, my line is with everyone today.
+Take a seat, these are,” he pointed at the others in turn, “Eddie, Frieda and Jane.”

 “Stop!”

-“Quite a range of stuff, I do like some of the very early animated films, Snow White for instance, the fact they every frame was crafted by hand amazes me, very beautifully done, also Japanese art and animation, the interplay between of their cultural heritage and the forms and themes in modern manga and anime.
-Also cartooning, how the great cartoonists can create sadness in a face with a single line and change it to joy with another.
+“Quite a range of stuff, I do like some of the very early animated films, Snow White, for instance.
+The fact that every frame was crafted by hand amazes me, very beautifully done.
+Also, Japanese art and animation, the interplay between their cultural heritage and the forms and themes in modern manga and anime.
+Also, cartooning, how the great cartoonists can create sadness in a face with a single line and change it to joy with another.
 But at the moment, I am working on something, well I love mythology, Greek, Norse and our own, Anglo-Saxon and there is myth in East Anglia of Black Shuck a spectral dog and, well a friend of mine has a big black dog, he does things like nap under a hedge and then when you walk past he well step out and it is almost as if he has appeared out of thin air.”

 “You are going to tell them about Shuck?!”